 In order to reflect the change in the profile of undergraduate students a level 5 work placement module is incorporated into the full-time programme routes running over two semesters (Wrexham campus only).
 This will negate some of the criticism which is directed at business schools, at a global level, which queries the extent to which they prepare students effectively for a business career through the extension of organisational knowledge, context and culture.
 The majority of students now either take part-time jobs as a means of contributing towards their living costs, or are already employed and retain the job for continuity in the job market whilst they study.
-In many cases the student is the proposer for a work-placement and the module leader plays an active role in ensuring there is sufficient scope within the organization and role for the student to produce a piece of work that is comparable to the dissertation.
+In many cases the student is the proposer for a work-placement and the module leader plays an active role in ensuring there is sufficient scope within the organization.
 However, the placement opportunities are not available to Tier 4 sponsored International students or those studying at partner institutions.